gabmenezesdev/go-tech-challenge/README.md

     docker compose up --build
     ```

-3. **Access the application**: Once the Docker containers are up and running, the application will be accessible on `http://localhost:3000`.
+4. **Access the application**: Once the Docker containers are up and running, the application will be accessible on `http://localhost:3000`.

+5. **Access the docs**: Access `http://localhost:3000/swagger/index.html` to see the docs and test the api.

-4. **Stop the application**:
+6. **Stop the application**:
     ```bash
     docker-compose down
     ```